MoellerLabPU/popGenToolKit/README.md

-This repository includes scripts for population genetic analyses on large number of MAGs.

-# Manual installation
-NOTE: This will be made more streamlined and automated in future versions.
+This repository includes workflow for analyzing changes in allele frequency in bacteria and analyzing their significance.

+# 🖱️ Installation 🖱️

 1. Install [`mamba`](https://github.com/conda-forge/miniforge?tab=readme-ov-file#install) using the following commdands: